 Something Blue: A Royal Love Story

-Famous throughout the world for its elegant cluster design, discover the story behind Princess Diana’s sapphire engagement ring, today worn by Catherine, Duchess of Cambridge.
+Famous throughout the world for its elegant cluster design, discover the story behind Princess Diana’s sapphire engagement ring, today worn by Catherine, Princess of Wales, formerly Duchess of Cambridge.

 Garrard’s long connection with the British royal family has seen stones and styles gain meaning and resonance as jewels have been passed down through generations.
 Nowhere is this more evident than in Princess Diana’s engagement ring, which has a story with so many aspects as to rival the myriad facets of the sapphire at its heart.

 In October 2010, HRH Prince William gave Catherine Middleton his mother’s sapphire and diamond ring to mark their engagement.
 “It’s a beautiful ring,” says Claire Scott, Design and Development Director at Garrard.
 “The proportions and the size of the diamonds work perfectly together.”

 At the centre of the cluster engagement ring is a Ceylon sapphire of singular beauty, surrounded by 14 solitaire diamonds.
 Offered by the former Prince of Wales, HM King Charles III upon their engagement in 1981, it immediately attracted attention the world over.
 Now worn by the Princess of Wales, it continues to weave its spell, it is perhaps because of these associations, and the impact of the design, that cluster engagement rings have grown in popularity in recent years.